dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ## Construction
 [construction]: #construction

-The element expressions of a collection expression are evaluated in order, left to right.
+The elements of a collection expression are *evaluated* in order, left to right.
-The element expressions are evaluated exactly once each &mdash; assuming no exceptions are thrown evaluating preceding elements &mdash; and any further references to the element expressions refer to the results of this initial evaluation.
+Each element is evaluated exactly once, and any further references to the elements refer to the results of this initial evaluation.

+Spread elements are *iterated* in the order the elements appear in the collection expression, left to right.
+A spread element may be *iterated* before or after the subsequent elements in the collection expression are *evaluated*.

+An unhandled exception thrown from any of the methods used during construction will be uncaught and will prevent further steps in the construction.

 `Length` and `Count` properties, and `GetEnumerator` methods, are assumed to have no side effects.

+---

-If the target type is a *struct* or *class type* that implements `System.Collections.IEnumerable`, and the target type does not have a *[create method](#create-methods)*, the construction of the collection instance as follows:
+If the target type is a *struct* or *class type* that implements `System.Collections.IEnumerable`, and the target type does not have a *[create method](#create-methods)*, the construction of the collection instance is as follows:

+* The elements are evaluated in order.
+Some or all elements may be evaluated *during* the steps below rather than before.

+* The compiler *may* determine the *known length* of the collection expression by invoking [*countable*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#adding-index-and-range-support-to-existing-library-types) properties &mdash; or equivalent properties from well-known interfaces or types &mdash; on each *spread element expression*.

 * The constructor that is applicable with no arguments is invoked.

 * For each element in order:
   * If the element is an *expression element*, the applicable `Add` instance or extension method is invoked with the element *expression* as the argument.
 (Interleaving `Add` calls matches classic [*collection initializer behavior*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#117154-collection-initializers).)
   * If the element is a *spread element* then one of the following is used:
+    * An applicable `GetEnumerator` instance or extension method is invoked on the *spread element expression* and for each item from the enumerator the applicable `Add` instance or extension method is invoked on the *collection instance* with the item as the argument.
+If the enumerator implements `IDisposable`, then `Dispose` will be called after enumeration, regardless of exceptions.
     * An applicable `AddRange` instance or extension method is invoked on the *collection instance* with the spread element *expression* as the argument.
     * An applicable `CopyTo` instance or extension method is invoked on the *spread element expression* with the collection instance and `int` index as arguments.
-    * The spread element *expression* is iterated using the applicable `GetEnumerator` instance or extension method, and the applicable `Add` instance or extension method is invoked for each item from the enumerator in order.

 * During the construction steps above, an applicable `EnsureCapacity` instance or extension method *may* be invoked one or more times on the *collection instance* with an `int` capacity argument.

+---

 If the target type is an *array*, a *span*, a type with a *[create method](#create-methods)*, or an *interface*, the construction of the collection instance is as follows:

-* The elements expressions are evaluated in order, exactly once each.
-Any further references to the element expressions refer to the results of this initial evaluation.
-All element expressions are evaluated before any references to the evaluated expressions.
+* The elements are evaluated in order.
+Some or all elements may be evaluated *during* the steps below rather than before.

+* The compiler *may* determine the *known length* of the collection expression by invoking [*countable*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#adding-index-and-range-support-to-existing-library-types) properties &mdash; or equivalent properties from well-known interfaces or types &mdash; on each *spread element expression*.

 * A collection instance is created as follows:
-  * If the target type is an *array* and the collection expression has no *spread elements*, an array is allocated with the expected length.
+  * If the target type is an *array* and the collection expression has a *known length*, an array is allocated with the expected length.
-  * If the target type is a *span* or a type with a *create method*, and the collection has no *spread elements*, a span with the expected length is created referring to allocated storage.
+  * If the target type is a *span* or a type with a *create method*, and the collection has a *known length*, a span with the expected length is created referring to allocated storage.
   * Otherwise intermediate storage is allocated.
-  * *The compiler may determine the expected length of a collection expression that contains spread elements, at compile-time or at runtime, by checking for [*countable*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#adding-index-and-range-support-to-existing-library-types) properties or well-known interfaces or types on each spread element.
-In those cases, the compiler may allocate the target *array* or *span* with the expected length directly rather than allocating intermediate storage.*

 * For each element in order:
-  * If the element is an *expression element*, the evaluated expression is assigned to the collection.
+  * If the element is an *expression element*, the collection *indexer* is invoked to add the evaluated expression at the current index.
-  * If the element is a *spread element* then:
+  * If the element is a *spread element* then one of the following is used:
+    * A member of a well-known interface or type is invoked to copy items from the spread element expression to the collection instance.
-    * The spread element *expression* is iterated using the applicable `GetEnumerator` instance or extension method, and each item from the enumerator is assigned to the collection in order.
+    * An applicable `GetEnumerator` instance or extension method is invoked on the *spread element expression* and for each item from the enumerator, the collection *indexer* is invoked to add the item at the current index.
+If the enumerator implements `IDisposable`, then `Dispose` will be called after enumeration, regardless of exceptions.
-    * *The compiler *may* copy items from the spread element *expression* by using well-known interfaces or types directly when the behavior difference is not otherwise observable.*
+    * An applicable `CopyTo` instance or extension method is invoked on the *spread element expression* with the collection instance and `int` index as arguments.

-* If intermediate storage was allocated for the collection, a collection instance is allocated with the expected type and length, and the values from the intermediate storage are copied to the target collection instance.
+* If intermediate storage was allocated for the collection, a collection instance is allocated with the actual length, and the values from the intermediate storage are copied to the target collection instance.

 * If the target type has a *create method*, the create method is invoked with the span instance.